Dog seller charged after Troubleshooter investigation

 Last week, through a Facebook message, he admitted that people paid him for a puppy and he did not deliver.
 He also said he's just the middleman, not the breeder and that he was working on refunds.

-The only person who told me they got any money back so far is Brittany Dunn.
-She said Boyd did refund her $300 of the $650 she paid him.
-The charge Boyd is facing stems from Brittany's case.
+The only person who told me they received money back so far is Brittany Dunn.
+She said Boyd did give her a full refund after he was charged in connection with her case.

+Hillsborough Police also charged Boyd with obtaining property by false pretenses for the case involving Danielle Price.
+She paid $300 for a puppy from Boyd that she also did not receive.

-Boyd is due in Wake County Court on March
+Boyd is due in the Wake County Courthouse on March 22 in relation to Brittany Dunn's case.

+When it comes to the case in Orange County, there is an active warrant out for Boyd's arrest.